Criminal Justice (MS)

 CJ 509 | Crime Analysis | 3 |

-CJ 510 | Managing Conflict, Change and Justice | 3 |
+CJ 510 | Managing Conflict, Change, and Justice | 3 |

-CJ 516 | Juvenile Justice Issues | 3 |
+CJ 516 | Seminar in Juvenile Justice Issues | 3 |

-CJ 517 | Gangs in America | 3 |
+CJ 517 | Gangs in the United States | 3 |

 CJ 519 | Domestic and Family Violence | 3 |